KageKirin/hello_world/README.md

 There are a few edge cases, like e.g. ninja files generated to target Windows will contain `cmd /c` command prefixes, which are incompatible with everything not Windows.
+These get replaced after generation with the POSIX equivalent, `bash -c`.
 Similarly, ninja files _not_ targeting Windows _will not_ contain `cmd /c` prefixes, making them probably incompatible with DOS or PowerShell.